AHendley84/jangles-home-boarding/README.md

 ```css
 max-width: 300px;
 ```
 However, I believe this to be a temporary solution to one problem as the input boxes still expand to the maximum width of the container.
-I'll look to amend this in a further update wher the information this page expands from a single column on mobile to 3 coloumns on desktop in a future update.
+I'll look to amend this in a further update where the information this page expands from a single column on mobile to 3 coloumns on desktop in a future update.

 ### Unfixed Bugs
 ---